Ways to buy ETF in India

 - Minimum deposits – Some brokers have a minimum balance condition for opening an account.

 - Types of securities – Not all brokers will allow all types of securities to be tradeable on their platform.
-Thus, looking at the types of assets which can be traded becomes vital.
+Thus, looking at the types of assets that can be traded becomes vital.

 - Customer service – The responsiveness and grievance redressal mechanisms of the broker should also be studied.